suffolklibraries/sljekyll/_events/sudbury-2019-12-14-community-carols.md

 Come along and join us for a festive sing-song, ably led by Sudbury Choral Society.

+Children can meet special guest Father Christmas, who will be giving out sweets!

 Tea, coffee and mince pies available courtesy of the Friends of Sudbury Library.